Best speakers 2024: budget to premium models tested by our expert reviewers

 KEF reworked the LS50’s Uni-Q driver array, where the tweeter sits in the throat of the mid/bass unit, taking in all the refinements that KEF has developed over the past eight years and adding something new in the form of Metamaterial Absorption Technology (MAT).
 MAT is KEF’s way of coping with the sound that comes off the back of the tweeter dome via a circular maze of tubes on the back which absorbs sound more effectively and results in cleaner, less distorted highs.

-While the basic sonic character is instantly familiar, the Meta have gained serious new levels of clarity and finesse that the original speakers couldn't manage.
-The LS50 Meta sound clean and tight, but they still offer muscle and dynamics to give your music plenty of oomph, character and interest.
+While the basic sonic character is instantly familiar, the LS50 Meta have gained serious new levels of clarity and finesse that the original speakers couldn't manage.
+The speakers sound clean and tight, but they still offer muscle and dynamics to give your music plenty of oomph, character and interest.
+We said in our review: "Large-scale dynamics are handled well and there’s a good amount of muscle for a speaker of this size.
+These are refined and composed performers that rarely sound stressed unless volume levels are high."

-As far as we're concerned, the LS50 Meta are some of the finest sound-per-pound (or dollar) speakers around, setting the standard at this level to which others should aspire.
+As far as we're concerned, the LS50 Meta are some of the finest sound-per-pound (or dollar) speakers around and is compatible with a wide variety of partnering products.
+They continue to set the standard at this level to which others should aspire.

 Read our full KEF LS50 Meta review